Why Is Welding In Demand Right Now?

 How much do Welders Earn?

-The earning of a Welder depends on his qualification and skills.
-That is, a Certified Welder makes better money and has better job prospects.
+A Welder’s earnings depend on his qualifications and skills.
+That is, a Certified Welder earns more and has better job prospects.
 BLS ( Bureau of Labor Statistics) reported that the median annual wage for welders, cutters, solderers, and brazers was $44,190 in May 2020.

-The bottom 10 percent managed to earn less than $30,640, and the top 10 percent earned more than $66,250.
-Welder training is an essential part of earning income due to the high demand for certified welders.
+The bottom 10 percent earned less than $30,640, while the top 10 percent earned more than $66,250.
+A welding training program is an essential part of earning income, given the high demand for certified welder in Philadelphia.

 How quickly can you become a Welder?